banks/aacl/README.md

 ### AACL Rules

-Once you have some Controllers, Models or other objects defined as AACL_Resources, you can grant access to specific uuser roles.
+Once you have some Controllers, Models or other objects defined as AACL_Resources, you can grant access to specific user roles.

 The first major concept here is that rules are ONLY 'allow' type rules.
-This is to keep things simple and to prevent the need for having a role heirarchy to decide which rules get precedence.
+This is to keep things simple and to prevent the need for having a role hierarchy to decide which rules take precedence.

 Once `AACL::check($resource)` has been called, the user must be granted access to `$resource` by at least one rule otherwise the check fails.